pictograms.info

 Message / Function

-To indicate the location of baggage reclaim point
+To indicate the location of a baggage reclaim point

 Source Description